9.1. A Hybrid of Imperative and Symbolic Programming¶

 f = add(c, d)

-Contrary to imperative programming, symbolic programming is usually performed after the computational process has been fully defined.
-Symbolic programming is used by multiple deep learning frameworks, including Theano and TensorFlow.
-The process of symbolic programming generally requires the following three steps:
+Consider the alternative, symbolic programming, where computation is usually performed only once the process has been fully defined.
+This strategy is used by multiple deep learning frameworks, including Theano and TensorFlow (the latter has acquired imperative extensions).
+It usually involves the following steps:

-- Compile the computation process into an executable program.
+2. Compile the operations into an executable program.

-- Provide the required inputs and call on the compiled program for execution.
+3. Provide the required inputs and call the compiled program for execution.

 return '''